Douerww/BIO-R-BERT/README.md

 ## Comparing the effect of pretrained language models

-Using R-BERT architecture, with different
+Using R-BERT architecture, with different pretrained weights

 |                          | F1 Micro (%) |
 | ------------------------ | ------------ |